 Countywide Benefits Entitlement Services Teams (CBEST) (Strategies C4/C5/C6) assist disabled homeless individuals with their applications for federal benefits, such as Supplemental Security Income (SSI) or Veterans Benefits, with the goal of increasing their income, which can be used for housing.

 The benefits application process is lengthy and complex, but enrollment in the CBEST program provides people experiencing homelessness with assistance to navigate the process and access benefits.
-More than 8,000 individuals are already enrolled.
-Although the approval process can take more than a year, many participants are able to receive critical services while they are waiting; in the past 12 months, 1,465 CBEST participants have been connected to mental health services and more than 1,574 have been connected to health services.
+More than 9,000 individuals are already enrolled.
+Although the approval process can take more than a year, many participants are able to receive critical services while they are waiting; in the first 12 months, 1,465 CBEST participants were connected to mental health services and more 1,574 were connected to health services.
 While participants were also connected to services during the first three months of fiscal year 2018-2019, data is currently unavailable for this metric.
 Outcomes will be updated after the second quarter of the fiscal year.